christiannkoch/yt2016/README.md

   This was used internaly

 ### yt-metadata
 Once enough jobs were generated and processed, the collection-phase was initiated.
 In this phase, for each prefix in the job collection for which at least a single video could be found (status 0), a random video ID was selected from the list of search results.
-For these videos (1,043,429), static and dynamic metadata was crawled once in the beginning and the dynamic metadata was observed over a period of 50 days on a daily basis.
+For these videos (1,043,429), the metadata was observed over a period of 50 days on a daily basis.
 For this task, the YouTube API was used.

 **Example document:**
 - `"videoid" : "yoftU-xA4Fw"`<br>